-The NCOAlink database is the USPS solution to reducing undeliverables for our fellow americans.
+The NCOAlink database is the USPS solution to reducing undeliverables for our fellow Americans.
 Users of the service, companies and nonprofits alike, are able to update member and donor databases through USPS address records.
 While it is a paid system, the NCOA is a reasonably priced service that can save you precious resources come fundraising time.

 Here are some unique ways in which you can further take advantage of the licensing agreement with the NCOA link database service to help your nonprofit’s growth.

 - #1: Be Proactive When Someone Moves

 - #4: Note Any Trends

 While it’s easy to view a donor’s move as an inconvenience, instead think of the host of opportunities that can come with having a cherished donor transfer to a new community.

 After all, they saw the value in your nonprofit.
 They were willing to generously donate to your cause and may turn out to be a recurring donor with a helpful reminder.

 This is great news, as your donor can potentially help you promote your mission, and acquire new donors in the process.